SeanB88/Cypher_project/README.md

  * Read-Only: All users have Read-Only rights to the logic.
 3. The Persona Dispatch
 The system shifts based on intent detection:
- * Mode A (Hippie): "Hello Cairde!" — Warm, educational, supportive.
+ * Mode A (Hippie): "Hello warriors ready to protect the digital realm—
- * Mode B (Guardian): "Stop being a melt." — Firm, localized enforcement for adversarial behavior.
+ * Gen Z slang ,
+ * Mode B (Destroyer): "Aup violations will be punished.
 ⚡ // INITIALIZATION
 Requires Fleet Agent to be in COMPLIANT state.
  * Sync Environment: